Sri Suphan Temple: ‘Have you ever seen a silver ubosot before?’

 The temple is located on Wualai Street, Muang County.
 The name Wualai Street probably sounds familiar to you, as it is the very same location of the famous ‘Wualai Saturday Walking Street’.

 If you know to way to Wualai Saturday Walking Street, then traveling to Sri Suphan Temple is not going to be much different.
 The first way to go is to hail a red truck and tell the driver where you want to go.
 The travel fee can be about 30-50 Baht.
-That is not fixed, but depends on the driver’s consideration.
+That is not fixed, but depends on the driver’s consideration or if you need more comfortable, we can provide the private tour or car rental with driver with air-con vehicle and if you need more information, you can travel with the tour guide that a good choice.

-Another way is to drive a car.
+Another way is to drive a car or motorcycle.
 You just have to follow Wualai Street.
 Drive for about 600 metres before you see the sign that tells you the direction of ‘Sri Suphan Temple’.
 Just follow that direction, to the right side.
 Later on, you keep going for about 50 metres and you will see the temple.

 Note : Wheelchair user is accessible